Your draw process

 The sector thinks it is compliant.
 It isn't.

-OCSA ran a surface scan of all 173 current DCMS Code signatories in April 2026.
+OCSA ran a surface scan of all 173 current DCMS Code signatories in Februray, March, and April 2026.
 The result was unambiguous.

 Of 173 operators who signed the Code, only 3 made any reference to it in their terms and conditions.
-Of those 3, only one had made a genuine attempt at implementation.
-The rest have signed a Code they have not read, and believe they are compliant when they are not.
+Of those 3, only 1 had made a genuine attempt at full code implementation.
+The rest have signed up to comply with a Code they appear not to have read, and believe they are compliant when they are not.

 The 20 May deadline is not a suggestion.
-It is the point at which DCMS will assess whether the sector is capable of self-regulation.
-The alternative is legislation written for the sector rather than with it.
+It is the point at which DCMS will assess whether the sector was capable of self-regulation - we all had 6 months to get our pages and practices in order.
+To show, in good faith, that we didn't need new laws or more stringent rules.
+There are 22 code points that all must comply with - how many can we honestly say we have hit today?
+The alternative to voluntary change is sweeping legislation written for the sector rather than with it.

-3 of 173 signatories referenced the Code – April 2026 OCSA scanA basic RNG gives you a number.
+only 3 of 173 signatories referenced the Code at all – April 2026 OCSA scanA basic RNG gives you a number and nothing else.
 OCD gives you evidence – a tamper-proof, blockchain-backed, independently certified draw record that holds up to any scrutiny.
 Forever.

 Entry list hashing